tobymao/sqlglot/README.md

 You can easily [customize](#custom-dialects) the parser, [analyze](#metadata) queries, traverse expression trees, and programmatically [build](#build-and-modify-sql) SQL.

 Syntax [errors](#parser-errors) are highlighted and dialect incompatibilities can warn or raise depending on configurations.
-However, it should be noted that SQL validation is not SQLGlot’s goal, so some syntax errors may go unnoticed.
+However, SQLGlot does not aim to be a SQL validator, so it may fail to detect certain syntax errors.

 Learn more about SQLGlot in the API [documentation](https://sqlglot.com/) and the expression tree [primer](https://github.com/tobymao/sqlglot/blob/main/posts/ast_primer.md).